mcatillo/qcdsnake/README.md

         clean.desktop

-Or open the terminal in folder *qcdsnake/* and type:
+Otherwise open the terminal in folder *qcdsnake/* and type:

         bash scripts/clean.sh